evaera/Cmdr/docs/02-setup.md

 :::warning Do not modify the source code

 Please **do not** modify the source code of Cmdr for your game.
-Instead, use its API to customise the behaviour you want.
+Instead, use the API to customise the behaviour you want.
 Modifying the source code makes it much harder for you to receive future updates.

 There shouldn't be any reason why you need to modify the source code of Cmdr (unless you're [adding a new feature or fixing a bug](/docs/contribute)).
 If there's something you think we're missing, please [open an issue](https://github.com/evaera/cmdr/issues).